dpaschal7/ControlsWorkbench/README.md

 # Control Theory Workbench

-This repository is purely for educational purposes.
+This repository is a workbench for implementing algorithms related to control systems, data structures, path planning, AI, and ML.
+Purely for educational purposes.

 ## Directory